M66B/NetGuard/PLAY.md

 NetGuard is possibly the first free and open source no-root firewall for Android.

 Most of these features are the result of sending selected traffic to a sinkhole, instead of filtering all internet traffic.
 This means that advanced features, like address based filtering (needed for hosts blocking), traffic logging, and on-demand configuration, are not possible.
-Routing selected traffic into a sinkhole relies on the VpnService API introduced in Android 5.0 (Lollipop).

 For up to date info on device compatibility, questions and answers please read more here: http://forum.xda-developers.com/showthread.php?t=3233012